Project

 The main objective of the project is to develop educational programs and curricula for training in Uzbekistan bachelors in solar energy engineering (innovative curricula and training courses), as well as programs and advanced training courses for relevant adults (e.g. reskilling of electrical engineers) in the field of solar energy engineering.

-General outputs of the project are:
+General outputs of the project:

 Expected results of the project: